Opinion: In East Jerusalem’s Sheikh Jarrah we see the essence of the Palestinian struggle

 My grandparents found refuge in Sheikh Jarrah, an area just outside Jerusalem’s Old City.

-For Palestinians, then, al-Nakba was not just an event, it is an ongoing condition of our existence; we face it every time the Israeli policies expel us out of our homes, attack us in our places of worship and restrict our access to cultural and political spaces in our city.
+For Palestinians, then, al-Nakba was not just an event; it is an ongoing condition of our existence.
+We face it every time the Israeli policies expel us from our homes, attack us in our places of worship, and restrict our access to cultural and political spaces in our city.

-Al-Nakba is both collective and personal, a condition of existing despite the continuous uprooting one faces on a daily basis.
-This is the sentiment and experience of hundreds of thousands of Jerusalemites, intimidated and coerced into living under a system that aims to erase you from your city.
+Al-Nakba is both collective and personal, a condition of existing despite the continuous uprooting we face every day.
+This is the sentiment and experience of hundreds of thousands of Jerusalemites, intimidated and coerced into living under a system that aims to erase them from their city.

 This is not a new struggle – we have been battling with the settler organisation in Israeli courts for decades.
-We have no faith in these courts - after all, they are ultimately enforcing discriminatory legislation.
-They are not on our side, they don’t see it as equal human beings who just want to stay in their home, who want justice and rights to live in our city.
+We have no faith in these courts; after all, they are ultimately enforcing discriminatory legislation.
+They are not on our side; they don’t see us as equal human beings who just want to stay in our homes, who want justice and the right to live in our city.

-In addition to that, Palestinian Jerusalemites face blatant discrimination in housing permits, settlement expansion, lack of infrastructure and a strangling economic situation reinforced by its complete segregation from the rest of the West Bank.
-Families are divided, local institutions weakened and silenced, and life within the city becoming unbearable and impossible.
+In addition to that, Palestinian Jerusalemites face blatant discrimination due to housing permits, settlement expansion, lack of infrastructure, and a strangling economic situation reinforced by complete segregation from the rest of the West Bank.
+Families are divided, local institutions weakened and silenced, and life within the city has become unbearable and impossible.

 This is why Sheikh Jarrah is a critical and central struggle.
-It is the living space at the heart of Jerusalem, connecting the remaining Palestinian Jerusaelmite neighbourhood and hosting important cultural and political institutions.
+It is the living space at the heart of Jerusalem, connecting the remaining Palestinian Jerusalemite neighbourhoods and hosting important cultural and political institutions.

 The people of Sheikh Jarrah have stayed defiant and their steadfastness is humbling.
 We have all witnessed in the last few weeks their bravery, as Jerusalemites and Palestinians from all over Palestine have united.